gromacs/gromacs/docs/user-guide/mdrun-performance.rst

   been filed about this issue.
 A possible workaround would be to have a separate thread for issuing GPU commands.
 However this hasn't been implemented yet.
+- older CUDA versions (and/or drivers) are believed to have some correctness issues for OpenCL support in |Gromacs|, so please use the latest available CUDA version and driver.

 Limitations of interest to |Gromacs| developers: